Nicholas II: Identification

+Statue of Nicholas II at Pokrovskiy Park, Vladivostok, Russia.

 In 1979, the bodies of Tsar Nicholas II, Tsarina Alexandra, three of their daughters, and those of four non-family members killed with them, were discovered near Sverdlovsk (Yekaterinburg) by amateur archaeologist Alexander Avdonin.
 Director Geli Ryabov from Moscow received a report written by Yurovsky about the burial place of the bodies from Yurovsky's son, vice admiral Alexander Yurovsky.
 The report included a detailed specification of the burial site at the Meadow of pigs in Koptyak.
 This burial site was discovered by Ryabov and Avdonin in 1978.

 In his report, Yurovsky mentions having burned the bodies of the lady-in-waiting Anna Demidova and tsarevich Alexei near the gravesite.
 According to experts, it is not possible to burn a body in a forest in a little less than five hours, which was the time Yurovsky had available to burn the bodies.
 For this reason, searching for the bodies continued.
 The Americans also tried to search for the two missing bodies in the 1990s by using a device utilising sound waves, but did not find them, as the ground had been too badly stirred.

 In 1989, Ryabov published the location of the secret gravesite of the Romanov family in the magazine Rodina (Russian for "Homeland").
 By suggestion from Avdonin, Ryabov actually published a location almost a kilometre away from the real gravesite.
 One day before the issue of Rodina was published in Sverdlovsk, heavy machinery vehicles appeared in the forest, starting to dig in the ground at the false location Ryabov had announced and transported all loose ground away.
 "KGB", said Avdonin.

 In 1989 Ryabov tried to contact president Mikhail Gorbachev to ask for help at a government level, so the issue could be handled in a proper matter.
 Gorbachev did not reply.
 With Gorbachev's inaction, Ryabov decided to give an interview to the liberal magazine Moskovskiye Novost, published on 10 April 1989.
 The next day, many notable western newspapers announced that in 1979, the Soviet direct Geli Ryabov had found the bones of the imperial family in a swamp near Sverdlovsk.

 Ryabov also wrote to Queen Elizabeth II of the United Kingdom, who was related to the Romanovs both directly and through her husband Prince Philip, asking her to use her influence so the imperial family could be buried in a Christian way.
 The queen did not reply.

 The nine bodies in the grave were dug up in July 1991 with permission from president Boris Yeltsin and identified with DNA tests two years later.
 During the third day of the opening of the grave a dramatic fact became apparent - the grave was missing the skeletons of Alexei and one woman.